cgwire/gazu/docs/source/index.rst

 * Build a todo list for artists of the project.
 * Get working file paths and output file paths for a given task.
 * Get next available working revision for a given task.
-* Manage automatic validition changes.
+* Manage automatic validation changes.

 Sources
 =======